2D Cameras

 Stereoscope Verascope Richard 45x107

 Not surprisingly, viewers were made with innumerable variations in both style, and quality.
 The cheapest hand held viewers were constructed from card stock, with simple fixed lenses.
 At the top of the range, one could have fully adjustable optics and fancy marquetry or hand painted housings.
 Today, by far the most commonly seen 45 x 107 viewers are made from solid mahogany, making this example of a marquetry housing quite unusual.
-Unlike the larger 6 x 13 and 8.5 x 17 viewers of the period, 45 x 107 viewers do not include a mirrored flap for viewing reflective materials.
+Unlike the larger 6 x 13 and 8.5 x 17 viewers of the period, 45 x 107 viewers only rarely include a mirrored flap for viewing reflective materials.
+Having said that, I have seen a photo of this style viewer with a mirror flap.

 Verascope